srMarquinho/ultimate-dividend-portfolio/README.md

 Try refreshing, if that does not work check that the ticker is correct and reload again.

 Please please please.
 Do not email me reporting these errors.
-They are Google errors and seem to affect some people and not others.
+They are Google errors and seem to be related to cache.
 Good luck ;)

-I'm planning a workaround one day.
+I'm planning a workaround one day. :/

 ## Issues and features